OurLandHK/OurlandGetcha/README.md

 # OurlandGetcha

+## Description:
-OurlandSearch's Native IOS/Andrioid version written with Flutter and Firebase
+* OurlandSearch's Native IOS/Andrioid version written with Flutter and Firebase
+* A location base chat app made by Flutter and Firebase.
+* Support login with phone, post to current location, send text, image and sticker, update avatar and profile.

 ## Getting Started